 1, aka January.
 Because the values come back as integers, it is then trivial to find results within a date range:

 SELECT * FROM posts WHERE YEAR(created_at) < 2018;

-NULL is a special datatype which essentially denotes the "absence of something," therefore no conditional will never equal
+NULL is a special data type that essentially denotes the "absence of something," therefore no conditional will never equal

 NULL.
 Instead, we find rows where a value